 Plan a strategy and stick to it

 Before you start buying, decide which penny stocks you’re going to invest in and how much you’re going to invest in each one.
-It’s also important to decide what price you’d sell at if the shares were to fall and stick to it to avoid the “I’ll just hold a little longer and see if the price jumps back up” mentality.
-The same applies for gains.
+It’s also important to decide what price you’d sell at if the stocks were to fall and stick to it to avoid the “I’ll just hold a little longer and see if the price jumps back up” mentality.
+The same applies to gains.

 Don’t make emotional decisions

 It can be easy to get emotionally attached to a penny stock, as they’re often the underdogs in your portfolio.
 So when their stock price falls and falls some more, you can find yourself making excuses as to why you should keep holding.
 This is why it’s important to make a strategy, so you leave the emotions out of it.

 Don’t get sucked in by the “cheap” prices

 Penny stocks may appear to be cheap in comparison to other stocks listed on the SGX, but don’t base your investment decision purely on this.
 One factor that influences a company’s stock price is the demand for its stocks.
 The less demand from investors, the lower the stock price.
 So some penny stocks may appear to be cheap, but you need to ask yourself why this is.

 - Open your account.
 You’ll need your ID, bank details and Tax Identification Number (TIN) for tax residency outside Singapore.